Finding the right Channel Manager for your independent hotel or hotel chain can be daunting, especially when there are so many available online.

 - Do you have to enlist in the program for a certain duration, or are you free to stop whenever you like?

 Tip 4.
 Pay Attention to the Ease of Use of the Software

 Depending on the computer literacy of everyone at the hotel, it might be better to look for a Channel Manager with an easy-to-use interface.

 - How much staff training will be needed?

-9. Revenue Management
+Tip 9.
+Focus on Revenue Management Automation

-If you practice revenue management and yielding (dynamic pricing) techniques, you will need a channel manager that offers more complex functionalities.
+If you practice Revenue Management and yielding (dynamic pricing) techniques, you will need a Channel Manager that offers more complex functionalities.

 - Is it possible to easily update rates in the system?
 Or can you import an excel sheet to update rates, for example?

-- Does it offer advanced functionalities like competition rate checker, reputation checker, or google analytics compatibility?
+- Does it offer advanced functionalities like competition rate checker, reputation checker, or Google analytics compatibility?

 Tip 10.
 Plan the Channel Manager Implementation with Care